 - Please do not share the student’s name without their explicit permission.
 Covid test results are personal health information and should not be shared .

 - If you do choose to make an announcement to the class, please limit your message to something such as: “A student in this class has recently tested positive for COVID-19, and I encourage you to get tested.
-Please make sure to stay home and get tested if you experience any symptoms.
-Thank you for your continued diligence in wearing masks in the classroom.”
+Please make sure to stay home and get tested if you experience any symptoms."

-- To date, we are not aware of any transmission in the classroom.
-We continually examine the data to identify potential clusters.
+- We continually examine the data to identify potential clusters.

 - Get tested 3-5 days after your last exposure, even if you do not have symptoms.